Presenting the communities of the Great North Woods with opportunities to participate and experience the musical, cultural and performing arts.

 It is the hard work and the vision of its founders and current board that provided the nucleus for the wide variety of performers we have been able to bring to the North Country.

 What began as a “seed” concept at the North Country Summit held in May 2003, the GNWCA has now grown roots and continues to thrive thanks to its all-volunteer board of directors and the ever-growing interest of the community.
 Through associations with other performing arts venues around New England and Canada, the GNWCA has been able to bring world-class entertainment to our associated venues styles ranging from classical and bluegrass to Celtic, folk, jazz and World Music.
-Our headliners have included such top-draw performers as April Verch, J.P.
-Cormier, Richard Wood, the Sultans of String, Camerata New England, the Ladies of the Canyon and more.
-Our audiences for our concerts have come from across a wide radius of northern New Hampshire, Vermont, Maine and Quebec and have been a key part of helping Colebrook gain its new identity as a new arts center.
+Our headliners have included such top-draw performers as April Verch, Elizabeth Von Trapp, Alasdair Fraser and Natalie Haas, Moya Brennan, Albannach and The Harp Twins.
+Our audiences for our concerts have come from across a wide radius of northern New Hampshire, Vermont, Maine and Quebec and have been a key part of helping the North Country gain its new identity as a new arts center.

-Charlie Jordan is the editor and co-owner with his wife Donna of the Colebrook Chronicle.
+Charlie Jordan, President: is the editor and co-owner with his wife Donna of the Colebrook Chronicle.
 He has been a working journalist all his life.
-Charlie has had a long time appreciation for the arts and he plays the violin/fiddle.
-He is currently a member of the Celtic ensemble Islay Mist Ceilidh and the old-timey fiddler group the Fireside Fiddlers.
-He serves as President of the Great North Woods Committee for the Arts.
-He has represented the board at international music showcases.
-He is on the board of directors of the World Trad Forum.
+Charlie has had a long time appreciation for the arts and he plays the violin/fiddle, mandolin and cello.
+He is currently a member of the Celtic ensemble Islay Mist Ceilidh.
+He serves as President of the Great North Woods Center for the Arts.
+He has represented the board at international music showcases, annually serves as a U.S. judge for the East Coast Music Awards presented yearly in Canada and attends other music events and festivals seeking performers for consideration by the GNWCA.

 Thomas Jordan is a locally born journalist, musician, and producer.
 During the day, he works as the associate editor and videographer for the Colebrook Chronicle.
 By night, he records and produces original music, performing in a number of bands around the area.
-He provides live sound tech for GNWCA concerts, designs posters for upcoming shows, and has represented the board at international music showcases.
-He is on the board of directors of the World Trad Forum.
-He plays the guitar, bass guitar and keyboard and performs in the Celtic ensemble Islay Mist Ceilidh and the retro-rock group Rock On.
+He provides live sound tech for GNWCA concerts and has represented the board at international music showcases.
+He plays the guitar, bass guitar and keyboard and is a member of the retro-rock group Rock On.

 Gordon Gray recently retired from dairy farming after owning and operating GrayMist Farm in Groveton for 30 years with his wife Nancy and the five children they raised there.
 The farm has hosted many festivals, including the GrayMist Fiddlefest.
 He has volunteered on various town and school committees over the years and has been a board member of many local farm organizations.
 He has also served on county and state agricultural advisory boards.
 Early on, Gordon has had an interest in music; especially Bluegrass, Celtic and old-time fiddle music.
-He presently plays the fiddle in the Celtic group Islay Mist Ceilidh as well as The Fireside Fiddlers.
+He presently plays the fiddle in The Fireside Fiddlers.